AzureInnovationDay/Infra4AI/Securerag.md

 ## Configure Azure AI Search

 You can use basic pricing tier and higher for the search resource.
-It's not necessary, but if you use the B2 pricing tier, [advanced options](#create-shared-private-link) are available.
+It's not necessary, but if you use the **B** pricing tier, [advanced options](#create-shared-private-link) are available.

 ### Enable managed identity